N-Tech01/SPDF-Website-Data-Leakage-Report/README.md

 My name is Navarath, and I would like to bring a potential security issue to your attention.
 I discovered this issue while exploring websites using Google Dorks as part of my learning in basic ethical hacking at CADD Centre.
 I am currently studying in 8th standard.

 ## Description of the Issue
-While searching through Google, I came across sensitive data accessible on the **NASA's SPDF (Space Physics Data Facility)** website.
+While searching through Google using dorks, I came across sensitive data accessible on the **NASA's SPDF (Space Physics Data Facility)** website.
 Specifically, I noticed that some private data is exposed through the following link:
 `https://spdf.gsfc.nasa.gov/pub/`

 This directory may contain sensitive files that could be accessed by unauthorized users.